Our Green-Red ratings signal if a website is trying to get it right or instead has a hidden agenda or knowingly publishes falsehoods or propaganda.

 Libraries across the country can add the NewsGuard browser plug-in to the computers used by their patrons, which helps librarians in their efforts to improve news literacy.
 This browser plug-in is free for librarians and their patrons and has full privacy protections.

-In addition to being able to use the NewsGuard browser plug-in while accessing the internet while at the library, patrons can download the NewsGuard browser plug-in for free on their own desktop or laptop computer.
-NewsGuard is making instructions available to librarians to share with their interested patrons.
+Librarians share this “Who’s Feeding You the News?” information sheet about NewsGuard with their patrons.
+In addition to being able to being able to use the NewsGuard browser plug-in while accessing the internet while at the library, patrons can download the NewsGuard plug-in for free on their own desktop or laptop computer.